libarchive/bzip2/README.md

 ## Compiling Bzip2 and libbz2

 Please see the [`COMPILING.md`](COMPILING.md) file for details.
-This includes instructions for buliding using Meson, CMake, or nmake.
+This includes instructions for building using Meson, CMake, or nmake.

 ## WARNING